Clepsis spectrana

 cyclamen tortrix, cabbage leafroller, straw-colored tortrix

-Clepsis spectrana is a small to Europe.
-The exhibits highly variable coloration but typically shows brownish with distinctive dark markings at the edge. are active in two from late spring through early autumn. feed on a broad range of and cultivated including cabbage, earning the species recognition as an agricultural pest in some contexts.
+Clepsis spectrana is a small tortricid native to Europe.
+The exhibits highly variable coloration but typically shows brownish forewings with distinctive dark markings at the costal edge. are active in two from late spring through early autumn.
+Larvae feed on a broad range of woody plants and cultivated crops including cabbage, earning the species recognition as an agricultural pest in some contexts.

 Pronunciation